 \section{Quantum coherence of twisted light}

 In his seminal work~\cite{Glauber1963coherence}, Glauber introduced a succession of quantum correlation functions and quantum coherence functions for optical light, laying the foundation for modern quantum optics.
 We now re-express the quantum coherence functions of light with our introduced field operator $\hat{\psi}(\boldsymbol{r})$.
 We also propose a quantum correlation function for the photonic helicity density, which can be directly measured in experiments.
-When applying to twisted photon pairs, we find an interesting phenomenon that two photons with a symmetrical spin state tend to be bunched, and two photons with an anti-symmetric polarization state behave more like anti-bunched.
+When applying to twisted photon pairs, we find an interesting phenomenon that two photons with a symmetrical spin state tend to be bunched, and two photons with an anti-symmetric polarization state behave in a more anti-bunched manner.
 The quantum statistics of a twisted photon pair are strongly dependent on its spin (polarization) state.

-Quantum statistics of light is essentially characterized by its high-order correlations, which can be measured via high-order quantum interference experiments~\cite{Zanthier2021highorder}.
+The quantum statistics of light are essentially characterized by its high-order correlations, which can be measured via high-order quantum interference experiments~\cite{Zanthier2021highorder}.
 Without loss of generality, we only take the most commonly used second-order correlation in coincidence measurements as an example

 The corresponding second-order coherence function in real space is given by